Get an introduction to Spring Boot. Learn framework features and basic concepts in detail and understand the benefits of Using Spring Boot.

 Starters Dependency

 Spring Boot provides a bunch of starter dependencies.
 These starter dependencies are part of the Spring IO platform.
-All the starter dependencies start with the word spring-boot-starter-*
+All the starter dependencies start with the prefix ‘spring-boot-starter-*‘.
+For example, ‘spring-boot-starter-web‘.

 Summary

 That was an introduction to Spring Boot.
 Spring Boot enables a faster way to develop and get your application to Production.
-Spring Boot has a feature of auto-configuration, which helps start an application with minimal configurations.
+Spring Boot has an auto-configuration feature, which helps start an application with minimal configurations.

 Recommended Spring Boot Tutorials on Our Site